NicoVIII/Andromeda-for-GOG/README-DEVELOPMENT.md

 ## Building

-To build simply run dotnet build.
+To build simply run `dotnet run build`.

 ## Publishing

 Publishing is done automatically with every commit on develop and for every release tag.
+You can build the executables by running `dotnet run publish`.

-There is a bash script which bundles Andromeda in all the designated forms: `./scripts/publish.sh` It is possible that you need additional dependencies to run this.
+It is possible that you need additional dependencies to run this.